 Calculating Free Cash Flow to Firm is fairly straightforward.
-Why don’t you calculate the FCFF using the other two FCFF formulas – 1) Starting with Net Income 2) Starting with EBITDA
+Why don’t you calculate FCFF using the other two FCFF formulas – 1) Starting with Net Income 2) Starting with EBITDA

 #5 – Alibaba FCFF – Positive and Increasing FCFF

 On 6th May 2014, Chinese E-commerce heavyweight Alibaba filed a registration document to go to public in the US in what may be the mother of all Initial Public OfferingsAll Initial Public OfferingsInitial Public Offering (IPO) is when the shares of the private companies are listed for the first time in the stock exchange for public trading and investment.
 This allows a private company to raise the capital for different purposes. in the US history.
 Alibaba is a fairly unknown entity in the US and other regions, though its massive size is comparable or even bigger than Amazon or eBay.
 I used a Discounted Cash Flow approach for Alibaba’s valuation and found that this amazing company is valued at $191 billion dollars!

 Presented below is the Free Cash Flow to Firm of Alibaba.
 The Free Cash flow tisirm are divided into two parts – a) Historical FCFF and b) Forecast FCFF

 - Historical Free Cash Flow to Firm is arrived at from the Income Statement, Balance Sheet, and Cash Flows of the company from its Annual Reports.

-- Forecast Free Cash Flow to Firm is calculated only after forecasting the Financial Statements (we call this as preparing the Financial Model) Financial Modeling is slightly tricky and I will not discuss the details and types of Financial Models in this article.
+- Forecast Free Cash Flow to Firm calculation is done only after forecasting the Financial Statements (we call this as preparing the Financial Model) Financial Modeling is slightly tricky and I will not discuss the details and types of Financial Models in this article.

 - We note that Alibaba’s Free Cash Flow to firm are increasing year after year

 - In order to find the valuation of Alibaba, we must find the present value of all the future financial years (till perpetuity – Terminal valueTerminal ValueTerminal Value is the value of a project at a stage beyond which it's present value cannot be calculated.
 This value is the permanent value from there onwards. )